Best Practices: Microsoft SQL Server

-|Cost threshold for parallelism||This will vary depending on your workload requirements.
-If your system has an OLTP-like workload, set this to 15-20 and possibly higher, as you seek to minimize parallelism and offer more concurrency.
-On a DSS/OLAP/Data Warehousing-like workload, consider leaving at default and managing parallelism through tweaking of MAXDOP if concurrency is a problem.|
+|Cost threshold for parallelism||Setting this depends on the type of SQL Server workload, set this to 15-20 and possibly higher for OLTP type workloads, the aim being to minimize parallelism and pursue greater concurrency.
+For DSS/OLAP/Data Warehousing type workloads, consider leaving this at its default and managing parallelism through MAXDOP if concurrency is a problem.|

 |Number of Data/Log Volumes||

-|Index Rebuilds||If you are using array replication, you might want to consider using SORT_IN_TEMPDB=ON flag for ALTER INDEX...REBUILD statements, along with a separate, non-replicated volume for tempdb database and transaction log files.
-This will help you minimize the amount of data sent across the replication link, as intermediate sort results for the index rebuild would never need to be replicated.|
+|Index Rebuilds||When using array based replication, consider using SORT_IN_TEMPDB=ON for ALTER INDEX...REBUILD statements, along with a separate, non-replicated volume for tempdb database and transaction log files.
+This will help minimize the amount of data sent across the replication link, as intermediate sort results for the index rebuild should never need to be replicated.|

-Microsoft's recommendation of formatting volumes with an NTFS allocation unit size of 64 Kilobytes, unless you need to leverage NTFS' compression capabilities, which are only available on 4 Kilobyte allocation unit sized-volumes.
-This doesn't mean that SQL Server will use an IO block size of the allocation unit size you pick -- SQL will issue IOs as small as a single sector (512 bytes) or as large as 8 Megabytes for ColumnStore indexes.
+Microsoft's recommendation of formatting volumes with an NTFS allocation unit size of 64 Kilobytes should be adhered to, unless there is a requirement to leverage NTFS compression, which mandates the use of 4 Kilobyte allocation unit sized-volumes.
+This doesn't mean that SQL Server will use an IO block size corresponding to the chosen allocation unit size, the database engine will issue IOs as small as a single sector (512 bytes) or as large as 8 Megabytes for column store indexes.
 We also recommend that you use the /L parameter of the FORMAT command for your database volumes (or the -UseLargeFRS parameter for the Format-Volume Powershell cmdlet), which will help avoid certain issues like CHECKDB failing with error 665.
+(Use /L to prevent NTFS from becoming fragmented by smaller files.)
 This creates NTFS volumes with large File Record Segments.
 Please note that the /L parameter is only available on Windows Server 2012 and above.